ESI Group: History

 The company has obtained the ISO9001 certification, is recognized by Areva with its Q-N100 and Q-N300 certifications, and by Électricité de France (EDF) with its SGAQ system.
 It has received France's "confidential defense" certification and obtained a specific certification from the Commissariat à l'énergie atomique (CEA – atomic energy commission).

-Fiscal year 2008/2009 was disappointing in terms of new business; however, the company's financial results held up despite the economic crisis, because of its high renewal rate.
-In July 2009, the French financial publication Boursier pointed out that the company's stock market value is far below comparable American companies quoted on the NASDAQ stock exchange.
-Stock analyst Monica Schnitger said that the company's strong results for the first half of 2010 was partially due to Tata Motors standardizing on Pam-Stamp, the company's sheet metal forming simulation product.
-In June 2011 Schnitger Corporation reported that the company's first-quarter revenues were up 9% from the previous year's Q1, with performance being strongest in Europe and the Americas.

 Designer Cynthia Tripp's latest venture called Tripp's Department Store, which is powered by ESI's IC.IDO software, offers architects, designers and manufacturers the ability to construct, experience and share full-scale, immersive virtual reality models of their projects.
 ESI Group acquired OpenCFD, developer of open-source software OpenFOAM, from SGI in September 2012.
 ESI signed an agreement with Renault in May 2013 in which Renault will utilize ESI's expertise in virtual prototyping to accelerate its product development programs.
 In October 2013 ESI acquired CyDesign Labs which specializes in combining 0D-1D simple design tools with advanced 3D simulation.